moogacs/docs.buf.build/docs/lint/configuration.md

 ## Default values

-If a `buf.yaml` does not exist, or if the `lint` key is not configured, the following default configuration is used:
+If a `buf.yaml` does not exist, or if the `lint` key is not configured, this default configuration is used:

 ```yaml title="buf.yaml"
 version: v1